mattstraczek/flights_final_project/README.md

 - Prims
     - Find a MST of all airports globally
 - Geographical Output
-    - Create an image that highlights the routes included Prims and BFS
+    - Create an image that highlights the routes included in Prims and BFS

 ## Presentation
 - ***ADD link to presentation video